-9. Allegations of abuse against another student (child on child abuse) including issues of sexual violence and harassment

-We recognise that children are capable of abusing their peers.
-Staff must act on the assumption that children may be experiencing sexual violence or harassment, even if there are no specific reports of such behaviour.
+9. Allegations of abuse against another student (child on child abuse) including issues of sexual violence and harassment may be experiencing sexual violence or harassment, even if there are no specific reports of such behaviour.
 Staff must ensure that they challenge any form of derogatory and sexualised language and behaviour.
 Behaviours by children should never be passed off as 'banter', 'just having a laugh' or 'part of growing up', as this can lead to a unsafe culture which normalises abuse and inappropriate behaviours and can lead to children accepting it as normal and therefore not reporting such issues.